sleak-lbl/weekly-emails/items/scipy2020.md

 Austin, Texas.

-Submissions for talks and posters are being accepted through **February 11, 2020.** Sucessful talk submissions are eligible to submit a paper to be published in the conference proceedings.
+Submissions for talks and posters are being accepted through **February 11, 2020.** Successful talk submissions are eligible to submit a paper to be published in the conference proceedings.

 We hope to see you in Austin!